 Review summary: Pentax K-3 II vs Sony RX10 II

 So what conclusions can be drawn?
 Which of the two cameras – the Pentax K-3 II or the Sony RX10 II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Pentax K-3 II: